dolanske/v-valid/README.md

   (_, { length }) => `Array with at least ${length} length`
 )

-// Asynchronous rule, the main usecase here is validating
+// Asynchronous rule, the main use case here is validating
 // login passwords or other API related things const checkPassword = $def( password =>